 On the plus side, DirectAsia does well on the travel delay and baggage delay fronts.
 It also covers a wide range of extreme sports—but only under its annual plan.

-About our travel insurance rating system
+About our scale and rating system

 - For each price/coverage category (e.g. trip cancellation, travel delay, etc.), we determined the minimum, median, and maximum values across all travel insurance plans.
 These values then form scales showing the lowest, highest, and average price/coverage amounts for different travel insurance plans in Singapore.